SnitTeshome/Retail-oltp-olap-integration/README.md

 ##  Reflection & Discussion

 1. **Why is the OLTP system normalized and the OLAP system denormalized?**
-   - OLTP is normalized to minimize redundancy and maintain data integrity during frequent updates.
-   - OLAP is denormalized for faster read/query performance during analytics.

 2. **What challenges would you face if you ran analytical queries directly on the OLTP system?**
-   - It can slow down real-time operations.
-   - Complex joins in normalized data make it inefficient for reporting.

 3. **How can automation (e.g., scheduled ETL jobs) help in a real-world data pipeline?**
-   - Ensures timely data updates in the warehouse.
-   - Reduces manual effort and risk of error.

 ---

 ##  Repository URL